 History of Abha

-Located to the north of the ancient Kingdoms of Sheeba and Himyar, Abah has remained fertile for millennia; despite climate changes, it lies within the territory once named by the Romans’ Arabia Felix‘.
+Located north of the ancient Kingdoms of Sheeba and Himyar, Abah has remained fertile for millennia; despite climate changes, it lies within the territory once named by the Romans’ Arabia Felix’.
 Abha and the Province of Aseer have a long history.

 Aseer Province was largely unknown to the world until Harry St. John Philby explored it in 1932 and published his observations in 1952.
 After that, it was no longer a blank spot on the map.